alphagov/govuk-rfcs/rfc-013-thoughts-on-access-limiting-in-draft.md

 **Updates to gds-api-adapters**

-&nbsp;

-- propagates&nbsp;the user ID in the&nbsp;`X-GOVUK-AUTHENTICATED-USER`&nbsp;header to content-store API requests.
+- propagates&nbsp;the user ID in the&nbsp;`X-GOVUK-AUTHENTICATED-USER`&nbsp;header to content-store API requests

 **Updates to government-frontend**